 The church building has no toilet facilities.
 Toilets, including accessible toilets, are available in the neighbouring Community Centre.
 Any member of our team will be able to help you gain access to these facilities.

 Access to the Community Centre is step-free via a short, fixed ramp.
 The main entrance is via two sets of double doors which open in both directions.
 Doors to the accessible toilet open outwards.
 Accessible toilets have emergency pull cords.
+There are shelves available in our accessible toilets.
 The building does not have any Changing Places facilities.

 Hearing